Skip to content

 Tidy up record blocks so every column lines up.
 Invoke OPM Flow: Align Record Columns from the Command Palette or the editor right-click menu.
 With a selection it aligns only the selected lines; without one it aligns the whole document.

-Groups of consecutive record lines (same token count) are reformatted in place: strings left-aligned, numerics (including N* repeat markers) right-aligned.
+Groups of consecutive record lines (same token count) are reformatted in place: strings left-aligned, integer columns right-aligned, and float columns aligned on the decimal point (integers and N* repeat markers in a float column line up at the decimal point position).
 Keyword headers, comment lines, the closing /, and trailing -- comments are left untouched.

 -- comment lines interspersed within a record group no longer break the group — every data line above and below the comment is aligned against a single shared set of column widths.